Dikrong River

 The Dikrong River is a sub-tributary of the Brahmaputra River in the Indian state of Assam.
 The Dikrong river originates in the hills of Arunachal Pradesh and flows through major cities like Nirjuli in Arunachal Pradesh and Bihpuria in Assam before its confluence with the Subansiri River.

 History

-Description of the Dikrong river is found in early religious book Kalika Purana, where the river was mentioned as Dikkar Basini.
+A description of the Dikrong river is found in the early religious book Kalika Purana, where the river was mentioned as Dikkar Basini.

 Tributaries of Dikrong

 Left bank tributaries of hill areas: